(copyrighted material Caron Allan)

-But after giving her a grin she could only just make out through the shadows, he turned and set off at such speed that she had to abandon her curiosity for now and hurry to keep up with him, not wanting to lose him in the darkness.
+But after giving her a grin she could only just make out through the shadows, he just turned and set off at such speed that she had no choice but to abandon her curiosity and hurry to keep up with him, not wanting to lose him in the darkness.
 She wondered if she could borrow the crate for her cats, but felt it was unlikely they’d fit inside.

-They moved on towards the start of the foothills on the south-easternmost end of a small range of mountains.
-To begin with, the going was still mercifully even, the path fairly wide, the upward slope a gentle one.
+They moved on towards the start of the foothills on the south-easternmost end of the small range of mountains.
+To begin with, the going was still mercifully even, the path wide, the upward slope a gentle one.
 But the weight of their burdens meant they had to stop frequently to rest or to change their grip.
 Long before they reached the halfway point, Anna felt she couldn’t go another step.
 She fixed her eyes on the ground and tried not to think about the work still ahead of her.
 The journey stretched on into the night.
-The rain began to fall heavily and the cold wetness only made their burdens heavier and more cumbersome and the journey began to assume the proportions of a never-ending drudge.
+Heavy rain began to fall; the cold wetness only made their burdens heavier and more cumbersome.
+The journey began to assume the proportions of a never-ending drudge.

-And they began to climb.
-The slippery path became more rugged, more twisting and narrow.
-Mark and Anna turned on the lamps on their helmets, but the small cones of light only illuminated their immediate space, so that every step was a step of faith, and even once Anna’s eyes adjusted to the light she could only just make out the path at her feet, and the shape of Dan in front of her.
+And then they began to climb.
+The slippery path became more rugged, narrower, more twisting.
+Mark and Anna turned on the lamps on their helmets, but the small cones of light only illuminated their immediate space, so that every step was a step of faith, and Anna could only just make out the path at her feet, and the shape of Dan in front of her.

 She felt certain she could go no further.
-Discouraged by the seemingly endless journey, she felt that her strength had slipped away down through her boots.
-The men seemed to be feeling the same way as by unspoken consent they rested for nearly twenty minutes, and no one spoke, even though they had left the town far behind them and were relatively secure.
+Discouraged by the seemingly endless journey, her strength had slipped away down through her boots.
+The men seemed to be feeling the same.
+By unspoken consent they rested for nearly twenty minutes, and no one spoke, even though the town was far behind them and they were now relatively secure.
 The only sound was that of their heavy breathing.
-Anna began to feel that she had been fooling herself, felt that this escape to the refuge could never work, it was all too hard.
+Anna began to feel that she had been fooling herself.
+This escape to the refuge could never work, it was all too hard, she thought.
 She felt like giving up.

-But she hadn’t the energy to try to explain, and when the other two collected their burdens, she did too, and they resumed the trudge up to the entrance to the tunnels, doggedly pushing on, still too tired to speak, each one occupied with the enormous task of simply placing one foot in front of the other.
+But she hadn’t the energy to try to explain, and when the other two collected their burdens, it was easier to do the same, and they resumed the trudge up to the entrance to the tunnels, doggedly pushing on, too tired to speak, each one occupied with the enormous task of simply placing one foot in front of the other.
 The refuge seemed further away than ever.
 Anna struggled to draw in a breath as she walked.
-She was now stopping every few feet, almost dropping with exhaustion.
+She was stopping every few feet, almost dropping with exhaustion.

 As soon as they had climbed inside, they sank to the floor in the wide tunnel-mouth, thankfully shedding their loads and for several minutes their only concern was to catch their breath.
-Then from out of the darkness came a sound that made Anna scream, causing her to jump half out of her skin.
+Then from out of the darkness came a sound that made Anna scream, practically jumping half out of her skin.

 It was a cockerel crowing.
 Realisation made her angry and she turned on Mark, who was laughing, and punched him on the arm.